harmony-one/x/progress/yuriy-menkov.md

+2024-02-26 Mon: Worked on the following tasks on [h.country](https://github.com/harmony-one/h.country/pull/92): Connected firestore local cache in multiple tab mode.
+Connected infinity scroll for the actions table with lazy loading of 100 elements.
+Optimizations speed up page loading from 8 sec to 1 sec.

+___

+2024-02-23 Sat: Worked on the following tasks on [h.country](https://github.com/harmony-one/h.country/pull/84): Added ability to set custom location on click to top right location button.
+Display check-in action in feeds table.
+Automatically update the current location if the new location is different.

+2024-02-23 Fri: Worked on the following tasks on h.country: [Added](https://github.com/harmony-one/h.country/pull/77) location pin button with new logic - opening google maps with preset location on clik.
+Removed m/ from slash section.
+[Added](https://github.com/harmony-one/h.country/pull/80) new logic: Click on a location, get taken to that filter page.
+Next to the location name, there is a pin symbol.
+Click on that to open the google maps link to that street.

+2024-02-22 Thu: Worked on the following tasks on h.country: [Updated](https://github.com/harmony-one/h.country/pull/56/files) display of user links (custom links and social links) in the links area and feeds table.
+[Added](https://github.com/harmony-one/h.country/pull/58) new logic: every time user refresh page, open a new tab, etc. -  trigger new action of type "check_in" and update the location at the top of the page.
+[Moved](https://github.com/harmony-one/h.country/pull/63) all fetch hooks to separate files.
+[Added](https://github.com/harmony-one/h.country/pull/64) top locations display.

 2024-02-21 Wed: [Added](https://github.com/harmony-one/h.country/pull/40) filter by location: includes all actions that were performed by users on this street, as well as marks of some users by others.
 Refactored filters mechanism api.

 2024-02-20 Tue: [Added](https://github.com/harmony-one/h.country/pull/27) latest user location display to header (top left).
 Updated latest location search mechanism.
 [Added](https://github.com/harmony-one/h.country/pull/32) logic to marked user (page owner) location when you click on a location (top left header); [Added](https://github.com/harmony-one/h.country/pull/34) display for "locates" actions in the actions list (0/f445 (location) 0/EC68); [Created](https://github.com/harmony-one/h.country/pull/33) Actions Context - to reload actions list from any components.